MussaCharles/maths-for-fast-algorithms/README.md

  */

   ```

+Interpretations of the console output
+-  The ouput above is for the implementation details of our algorithms, All tests passed so we can rest assured that our algorithms will give us correct results for any data sets.
+- Note that the time stemps printed on console above, it is not safe to use them as a measure of performance because other tasks are being done by Xcode such as cleaning up the tests before running each test etc..
+So  we are going to write better tests just for verifying the performance in the next section.

-Alternatively we can write tests specifically for measuring performance.
-This will give us more details.
-I am adding this as an optional reading section because there is no much difference compared to the above approach.
+Now let's write tests specifically for measuring performance of individual functions regardless of the IDE background tasks.
+This will give us more correct results to verify our hypothesis.

 ```swift
 import Foundation
 import XCTest